NINETEEN EIGHTY FIVE TOPPS BASEBALL CARDS

 When released in 1985, the entire issued set retailed from $1.49 for a pack of 3 to $19.95 for a 102-card factory set.
 In todays inflated sports memorabilia market, a complete set in Near Mint condition can fetch over $1,000 while a BGS/PSA Gem Mint 10 graded rookie card of certain star players can sell for thousands more.

-Read also: ARE BASEBALL CARDS FROM 1980s WORTH ANYTHING
+Read also: BASEBALL CARDS VEGAS

 The 1985 Topps Baseball Card set represented a transitional period as costs cut into design quality and standard photo production.
 It maintained the essential Topps visual formula that made the brand an institution.
 Landmark rookie cards of McGwire, Saberhagen and others also gave the set long-term collector interest.
 While not the most creatively executed set of the time, it highlighted Topps’ struggle between maintaining creative standards and financial viability amid an evolving memorabilia industry landscape.
 While not an iconic design year, 1985 Topps remains an important bridge between the early vintage era and modern baseball card production methods still used today.